hardmanko/CatContModel/README.md

 # Installing from Source

-Source versions of the package can be found in the "packaged" subdirectory and have a ".tar.gz" file extension.
+Source versions of the package are attached to releases or, for older versions of the package, can be found in the "packaged" subdirectory.
+Source versions of the package have a ".tar.gz" file extension.
 If you are on Linux or an unusual OS (like Solaris), you need to install the package from source as I don't have compiled versions of the package for those platforms.

 Installing from source requires that you have a C++ compiler that R knows how to work with configured on your computer.
 Below are some instructions to help with it.

-You will need to have a C++ compiler WITH C++11 SUPPORT installed on your computer.
+You will need to have a C++ compiler **WITH C++11 SUPPORT** installed on your computer.
 This is not something that comes with R.

-- On Windows, you can download RTools (not an R package), which will install a C++ compiler.
++ On Windows, you can download RTools (not an R package), which will install a C++ compiler.
 See https://cran.r-project.org/bin/windows/Rtools/
-- On OSx, read this: http://seananderson.ca/2013/11/18/rcpp-mavericks.html
++ On OSx, read this: http://seananderson.ca/2013/11/18/rcpp-mavericks.html
-- On Linux, you may already have an appropriate C++ compiler installed.
++ On Linux, you may already have an appropriate C++ compiler installed.

 If the compiler you have is old (or cranky), you may need to explicitly tell R to compile C++ code with C++11 support.
 To enable C++11 support, you will need a Makevars file with one of the following lines in it.